tbonne/netTS/README.md

 ![](inst/readme_figs/unnamed-chunk-8-1.png)

-Dyad level changes in weight trough time.
+For example, here we look at how dyad level changes in weight trough time.
 Here the measureFun should be a function that takes one network and returns a value for each dyad.

 ``` r
 dyad.values <- dyadTS(groomEvents, windowsize = days(30), windowshift = days(10), measureFun = dyad_weight, directed=TRUE)